How I built this Blog, the idea and process behind it

 Robust Infrastructure

-The entire deployment pipeline is automated through GitHub Actions, which triggers deployments with every merge to the main branch.
-Additionally, I have established a Claude Code environment with agents, skills, specifications, and a prioritized to-do list for automating their implementation.
-While I remain the human-in-the-loop, the time I spend reviewing everything is significantly less than it was in the past.
+Additionally, I established a Claude Code environment with agents, skills, specifications, and a prioritized list of requirements for automated implementations.
+While I remain the human-in-the-loop, the time I spend reviewing everything to keep the solution current is vastly reduced compared to previous years.

 Monitoring and Performance

-You wanna write?
+You wanna Join?

 Written by